About your role

 - one of our Paediatric College Tutor Days usually held in the autumn and spring and,

-- College Tutors session held at RCPCH Conference.
+- College Tutors session held at RCPCH Conference and exhibition.

 We strongly recommend you attend suitable updates and other relevant courses held by RCPCH, Deanery/LETB and other bodies.